 When we're trying to learn something new, we need to be able to see it.
 So in the course, I use a lot of pictures.
 It's just so much better if you can actually see what I'm trying to describe.

 The issue is that sometimes the pictures as they are, don't show enough detail.
 They're sometimes a little too small to be able to read the text or see exactly what I'm pointing to.

 To make the pictures larger, left-click once on them.
-Put your pointer directly onto the picture and click.
+Put your pointer directly onto the picture and left-click.

 To return to normal view, left-click on the picture again.